\\\ Pet Christmas

 - Contact your vet immediately.

 \\\ Wrapping and Ribbons

-According to yourmoney.com the UK population buy approximately 28 presents a year and use 227,000 miles or more of wrap paper providing lots of mega opportunities for your pet to forage and swallow.
+According to yourmoney.com the UK population buy approximately 28 presents a year and uses 227,000 miles or more of wrap paper providing lots of mega opportunities for your pet to forage and swallow.

-Much gift wrap is now made with a plastic lining and becomes non-recyclable and trends to add glitter and tape trimmings definitely makes it non-recyclable so that’s huge amounts of paper going to waste each year.
+Much gift wrap is now made with a plastic lining and becomes non-recyclable and trends to add glitter and tape trimmings definitely make it non-recyclable so that’s huge amounts of paper going to landfill waste each year.

-Ruff wear the dog clothing company, developed a non-toxic dog-friendly gift wrap paper and launched in the UK 2017.
-Sadly, this year, it has hard to find a stockist selling this Christmas wrap and their website currently provides no stock.
+Ruff wear the dog clothing company, developed a non-toxic dog-friendly gift wrap paper, and launched it in the UK 2017.
+Sadly, it has been hard to find a stockist selling this Christmas wrap and their website currently provides no stock.

-In the UK there are numerous suppliers now advertising selling re-cycled ribbon, such as Berrisfords, a large, well known trimmings supplier and has a range of eco-friendly ribbons made ultimately from recycled plastic bottles.
-Whilst this is good news for the environment, re-cycled gift ribbons are as strong as normal synthetic or natural ribbons and can be easily ingested by pets.
+In the UK there are numerous suppliers now advertising selling re-cycled ribbons, such as Berrisfords, a large, well-known trimmings supplier, and has a range of eco-friendly ribbons made ultimately from recycled plastic bottles.
+Whilst this is good news for the environment, recycled gift ribbons are as strong as normal synthetic or natural ribbons and can be easily ingested by pets.